BodenmillerGroup/ImcSegmentationPipeline/docs/prepro.md

 ## Export of acquisition-specific metadata

-In the final step of the preprocessing pipeline, a `.csv` file containing the full stack channel names (metal isotopes) and a `.csv` file containing the channel names of the images storing pixel probabilities (see [Ilastik training](https://bodenmillergroup.github.io/ImcSegmentationPipeline/ilastik.html)) are written out to the `analysis/cpinp/` folder.
+In the final step of the pre-processing pipeline, a `.csv` file containing the full stack channel names (metal isotopes) and a `.csv` file containing the channel names of the images storing pixel probabilities (see [Ilastik training](ilastik.md)) are written out to the `analysis/cpinp/` folder.

 ## Output